Study: Stimulant ADHD Medication Relatively Safe and Effective for Older Adults

 Pearson’s correlation was used to measure the correlation between methylphenidate (stimulant) dosage and differences in weight, systolic blood pressure, diastolic blood pressure, and heart rate.

 Close to 30% of adults in the study had a pre-existing cardiovascular risk profile.
 Approximately 65% of participants reported positive responses to low-dose stimulant medication.
-42% of patients quit the medication due to nonresponse or side effects including anxiety and depressive symptoms, cardiovascular complaints, and sleep problems.
+42% of patients quit the medication due to nonresponse or side effects including anxiety and extreme sadness, cardiovascular complaints, and sleep problems.
 The study lacked a control group and was observational in nature, so no firm conclusions can be drawn as to the effectiveness of the stimulants used.
 However, use of a low-dose stimulant was found to be well tolerated and did not cause clinically significant cardiovascular changes among older adults with ADHD, even among those with increased cardiovascular risk profiles.
 Patients experienced significant and clinically relevant improvement of their ADHD symptoms using stimulants, comparable with what is found among younger age groups.

 1Michielsen, M., Kleef, D., Bijlenga, D., Zwennes, C., Dijkhuizen, K., Smulders, J., … Kooij, J. J. S. (2020).
 Response and Side Effects Using Stimulant Medication in Older Adults With ADHD: An Observational Archive Study.
 Journal of Attention Disorders. https://doi.org/10.1177/1087054720925884